0xprinc/checks-while-hacks/README.md

 8. Is the `checks` before `effects` pattern followed?
 (SWC-107)
 9. Is the `update` before `call` pattern followed?
 (Reentrancy) Sometimes even the modifier can not save from reentrancy.
 10. Are the correct modifiers applied, such as `onlyOwner`/`requiresAuth`?
-11. Are the `modifiers`(if more than one) written in funtion in correct order, because the change in order will change the code?
+11. Are the `modifiers`(if more than one) written in function in correct order, because the change in order will change the code?
 12. Write down and test invariants about state before a function can run correctly.
 13. Write down and test invariants about the return or any changes to state after a function has run and try to include all edge cases as input.
 14. Take care when naming functions, because people will assume behaviour based on the name.